AdobeDocs/commerce-admin.en/help/getting-started/compliance-cookie-law.md

 #### `private_content_version`

 Appends a random, unique number and time to pages with customer content to prevent them from being cached on the server.
 It is set in multiple places: in PHP, in JavaScript as a cookie, and in JavaScript to local storage.

-For HTTP Only=`Yes` (based on request), it means that the cookie is secure if set during HTTPS request and unsecure if set during HTTP request.

 - Is Secure? `Yes` (based on request), `No`
 - HTTP Only: `No`